-Supporting People – Increased efficiency and resiliency also translates to enhanced comfort in the learning environment for both students and educators
+- Supporting People – Increasing efficiency and resiliency, which translates to enhanced comfort in the learning environment for both students and educators

-Saving Money – Upgrades at the Central Heating Plant will increase campus efficiency from 68% to 83%, resulting in savings of roughly $2.8MM per year
+- Saving Money – Increasing campus efficiency from 68% to 83% from the upgrades at the Central Heating Plant, resulting in savings of roughly $2.8MM per year

-Protecting the Environment – Offsets annual CO2 emissions by 48,791 metric tons per year, equivalent to removing more than 10,300 passenger vehicles from
+- Protecting the Environment – Reducing annual CO2 emissions by 48,791 metric tons per year, the equivalent to removing more than 10,300 passenger vehicles from the road